-(v) Such other licensing matters as the Director of Health and Environmental Services considers appropriate to be addressed by the Licensing Committee.
+(vi) such other licensing matters as the Director of Planning and Place considers appropriate to be addressed by the Licensing Committee.

-Whilst the Committee has full delegated authority in relation to licensing decisions it may reconsider any decision referred to it by the Director of Health and Environmental Services in consultation with the Director of Legal Services.
+Whilst the Committee has full delegated authority in relation to licensing decisions it may reconsider any decision referred to it by the Director of Planning and Place in consultation with the City Solicitor.

 The People and Communities Committee is responsible for the development and implementation of strategies, policies, programmes and projects aimed at improving life at a local level in the context of the outcomes agreed in the community and corporate plans and other corporate strategy.
 This includes:

 • Developing and delivering programmes, events and activities to promote health, safety and well being at a local level